-Perfect as a handy second fridge, the Midea has simple refrigeration at the core of its mind.
+Perfect as a handy second fridge or for apartments where space is limited, the Hisense has simple refrigeration at the core of its mind.
 It’s perfect for a drinks fridge with its ice maker and ample, flexible door storage.
-It retails for less than $700, and can be found for under $500, so it’s an easy buy for that extra fridge space.
+Other features include a fruit & vege crisper, reversible door as well as a Multi-Air Flow system stated to provide consistent cold air distribution throughout each compartment.
+It retails for $469, and can be found for under $500, so it’s an easy buy for that extra fridge space.
 However, what are you really paying?

 - Energy star rating: 2 stars

 Now consider that last point.
-Over $1,400 is spent in electricity consumption for this fridge alone.
-This is also not taking into consideration that electricity prices have risen 72 per cent from 2003-2013.
+Over $1,300 is spent in electricity consumption for this fridge alone.
+This is also not taking into consideration that electricity prices have risen 72% over the last 10 years.
 If we use that figure for the next decade, you could expect to be paying over $2,000 in electricity costs for this fridge.
 This is also not taking into account inflation or the fact that your provider may charge for electricity differently, so it’s impossible to correctly guess how much it’s going to cost over the decade – but it’s not so cheap after all!

 In the other corner, this Samsung fridge sits with confidence knowing that it can deliver both a reasonable price and reasonable electricity costs over time.
-With a comparatively massive 400L capacity, this Samsung retails for close to $1,200, but can be found for less than $700.
+With a comparatively massive 400L capacity, this Samsung retails for $1,199 RRP.
 With its size, it could not only be suitable for drinks, but for a small family, too.
 Let’s see what you’re really paying.